An efficient semi-supervised quality control system trained using physics-based MRI-artefact generators and adversarial training: Experimental Results

-In Table~\ref{table:computation_time} we report the computation time required to process a single scan when using each of the considered approaches on each pipeline task (pre-processing, features extraction and classification).
-The component that requires the highest computation time is the feature-extraction block (ranging from 0.27 seconds to 0.81 seconds).
-The pre-processing block and the final classification task are running instead in the order of milliseconds and their computational cost is almost irrelevant.
-In general, from Table~\ref{table:computation_time}, we can see that~\citep{schlegl2019f} provides the most efficient solution because it uses only a small subset of features relative to our approach.
-However, since our system yields the best performances, we believe that it is acceptable to have a slightly higher computational cost (0.81 seconds instead of 0.27 seconds) as in practice we can still achieve real-time processing.
+Table~\ref{table:computation_time} presents the computation time required to process a single scan using each of the approaches considered in our comparison for both feature extraction and classification.
+Feature extraction incurs the highest computational cost, taking between 0.27 and 0.81 seconds.
+On the other hand, final classification runs in the order of milliseconds with a relatively negligible computational cost.
+Although~\citep{schlegl2019f} employs only a small subset of features compared to our approach and provides the most efficient solution, our system yields superior performance, justifying a slightly higher computational cost (0.81 seconds instead of 0.27 seconds) that still achieves real-time processing.

+Finally, the memory footprint for each component of our pipeline is as follows: $E$, $G$ and $D$ require altogether 9GB, the RES-NET requires 367MB, the block to extract imaging features $\xi(.)$ and the k-space features $\psi(.)$ require 20MB each and the final classifier $S_b$/$S_s$ 100MB each.